hgl/acmehugger/docs/Reference.md

 Default: -<br>
 Context: server, acme

-Domains used in the ACME certificate.
-It has higher priority than `server_name`, and supports wildcard.
+Domains to add in the ACME certificate.
+It has higher priority than `server_name`, and also supports wildcard.

 This directive is removed after read.